microsoft/CNTK/Documentation/current_iteration.md

 the permutation for how the depth dimension is placed as blocks in the spatial dimensions, and vice-versa, has been changed.
 Please refer to the updated doc examples for these two ops to see the change.

+## Default arguments order
+There is a breaking change in the **arguments** property in CNTK python API.
+The default behavior has been updated to return arguments in python order instead of in C++ order.
+This way it will return arguments in the same order as they are fed into ops.
+If you wish to still get arguments in C++ order, you can simply override the global option.
+This change should only affect the following ops: Times, TransposeTimes, and Gemm(internal).

 ## Bug fixes